Becca Poulos

 We would love to help you determine if a D-Group is the next best step as you follow Jesus!
 To start the process, please fill out the form for your preferred campus.
 If you would like to lead a group, indicate your interest on the form and one of our pastors will set up a time to meet.

-The disciplemaking curriculum is built around our definition of a disciple: a lifelong learner and follower of Jesus who knows who God is, what Jesus has done for them, who they are in Jesus, and how to live for Jesus.
+The D-Group book is built around our definition of a disciple: a lifelong learner and follower of Jesus who knows who God is, what Jesus has done for them, who they are in Jesus, and how to live for Jesus.
+It was written together by many pastors and leaders at the Ridge and is a turnkey tool for you to have as you grow and help others grow.

-Once you have connected with 4-6 people who are ready to join your D-Group, please complete the group registration form for your respective campus to share your group information and meeting times.
+Once you have connected with 4-6 people who are ready to join your D-Group, please complete the group registration form.

 Frequently Asked Questions